-Line 8-Insurance Not Included in the Gross Estate

-If you checked "Yes" for either 8a or 8b, you must complete and attach Schedule D and attach a Form 712, Life Insurance

-Statement, for each policy and an explanation of why the policy or its proceeds are not includible in the gross estate.
+Line 8.-Insurance not included in the gross estate.-If you checked "Yes" for either 8a or 8b, you must complete and attach Schedule D and attach a Form 712, Life Insurance Statement, for each policy and an explanation of why the policy or its proceeds are not includible in the gross estate.

-Line 10-Partnership Interests and Stock in Close Corporations

-If you answered "Yes" to line 10, you must include full details for partnerships and unincorporated businesses on Schedule F (Schedule E if the partnership interest is jointly owned).
-You must include full details for the stock of inactive or close corporations on Schedule B.
+Line 10.-Partnership interests and stock in close corporations.-If you answered "Yes" to line 10, full details for partnerships and unincorporated businesses must be included on Schedule F (Schedule E if the partnership interest is jointly owned).
+Full details for the stock of inactive or close corporations must be included on Schedule B.

-Value these interests using the rules of Regulations section 20.2031-2 (stocks) or 20.2031-3 (other business interests).
+These interests are to be valued using the rules of Regulations section 20.2031-2 (stocks) or 20.2031-3 (other business interests).

 A "close corporation" is a corporation whose shares are owned by a limited number of shareholders.
-Often, one family holds the entire stock issue.
+Often, the entire stock issue is held by one family.
 As a result, little, if any, trading of the stock takes place.
 There is, therefore, no established market for the stock, and those sales that do occur are at irregular intervals and seldom reflect all the elements of a representative transaction as defined by the term "fair market value."

-Line 12-Trusts

-If you answered "Yes" to either 12a or 12b, you must attach a copy of the trust instrument for each trust.
+Line 12.-Trusts.-If you answered "Yes" to either 12a or 12b, you must attach a copy of the trust instrument for each trust.